-My Meaningful Conversation Method has helped solicitors to generate conversions of new enquiries into client instructions by as much as 75% (see the case study below) and completely removes price as an objection.
+The Meaningful Conversation Method has helped hundreds of solicitors to improve client conversion, turning more new enquiries into client instructions by as much as 75% (see the case study below) and completely removing price as an objection.

 Before moving onto The Meaningful Conversation Method in detail, it is worth stressing why it is so very important and why I believe it is some of my most powerful and profitable work for solicitors.